 Local Investors Expect at Least One to Two More Years Before Recovery is Realized

-SEATTLE--(BUSINESS WIRE)--According to a new Charles Schwab survey, over half of Seattle investors think the recession will continue for at least another year.
-Only 5 percent believe the recession has already ended.
+HOUSTON--(BUSINESS WIRE)--According to a new Charles Schwab survey, over half of Houston investors think the recession will continue for at least another year.
+Only 6 percent believe the recession has already ended.

 While an increase in unemployment is an indicator that the recession is over from an economic perspective, survey respondents note it is one of two personal indicators that the recession is in fact not over.
-For 32 percent of respondents, the defining moment for the end of the recession will be when people begin finding jobs again.
-Another 30 percent of Seattleites will feel the recession has ended when home prices in the neighborhood return to pre-recession prices.
+For 25 percent of respondents, the defining moment for the end of the recession will be when people begin finding jobs again.
+Another 26 percent of Houstonians will feel the recession has ended when it no longer dominates the news.

-“Despite the recent increase in investor confidence, we’re hearing from many of our clients that they don’t feel they can move out of recession mode to recovery mode,” said Monte Garpestad, branch manager at Charles Schwab in Seattle.
+“Despite the recent increase in investor confidence, we’re hearing from many of our clients that they don’t feel they can move out of recession mode to recovery mode,” said Paul Lebouef, financial consultant at Charles Schwab in Houston.
 “We’re helping each client cope with the economy by revisiting budgets and adjusting portfolios to better reflect their risk tolerance.”

-“While we’re happy to see the Seattle community’s proactive approach to their finances, we’re concerned that the recession has impeded the retirement planning of many,” said Garpestad.
+“While we’re happy to see the Houston community’s proactive approach to their finances, we’re concerned that the recession has impeded the retirement planning of many,” said Lebouef.
 “Successful retirement planning requires ongoing vigilance and dedication, particularly in difficult financial times.
-A financial consultant can often provide the necessary guidance to keep investors on track, and we encourage Seattleites to visit a local Schwab branch for a free financial check-up and ensure their plan still fits their risk tolerance, income and timeline.”
+A financial consultant can often provide the necessary guidance to keep investors on track, and we encourage Houstonians to visit a local Schwab branch for a free financial check-up and ensure their plan still fits their risk tolerance, income and timeline.”

 You Don’t have to Go It Alone